|(Courtesy of Ken Jones)

 THE WHISPERING SKULL (PRC, 1944) had a mystery twist and was one of the better PRC Texas Rangers films.

-In Search of David Fronabarger, Dave O'Brien, 'Tex' O'Brien, David Barclay, et al
+In Search of David Poole Fronabarger, Dave O'Brien, 'Tex' O'Brien, David Barclay, et al

-The Family Search website (free), Ancestry.com (subscription), ProQuest obituaries, Newspaper Archives (subscription), various newspaper websites, the California Death Records database, and the Social Security Death Index (SSDI) have information on Dave O'Brien.
-Dave's parents were Mike and Mary Edith (Nee Earnest) Fronabarger of Big Spring, Texas.
+The Family Search website (free), Ancestry.com (subscription), ProQuest obituaries, Newspaper Archives (subscription), various newspaper websites, California Death Index, and the Social Security Death Index (SSDI) have information on Dave O'Brien.
+Dave's parents were Mike and Mary Edith (Nee Earnest) Fronabarger of Big Spring, Howard County, Texas.

 - 1919 divorce of Mike Fronabarger from Mary Edith Earnest Fronabarger.
 Ancestry.com allows subscribers/family members to build their own family trees.
 On one or more of these family trees, there is a notation of this divorce, but no actual divorce record is available.

-- 1928 Abilene, Texas City Directory is available on ancestry, and Dave is working as a helper at his father's boiler shop.
+- 1928 Abilene, Texas City Directory is available on ancestry, and Dave was working as a helper at his father's boiler shop.
 The name and address listing reads:

 "Fronabarger David P hlpr Abilene Boiler Wks h860 Mulberry"